njtromp/cato/README.markdown

 be attached to the remainder of the inner cable
 * a speed sensor for determining the RPM of the electronic motor (needed for feedback loop)

-After some Googling and browsing the internet I come to the following wishlist:
+After some Googling and browsing the internet I come to the following shoppinglist:

 * a Raspberry PI B+ (small, low power consumption, 4 USB ports, capable of running Debian)
 * a small Bluetooth dongle
 * a powerfull electro motor (capble of running at 13000 RPM and a torque of about 0.15 Nm)
 * a AdaFruit PWM board based upon a PCA9685 chip
+* a power mosfet that will be driven by the AdaFruit board and that will drive the engine
 * a good old power transistor 2N3055 and a 12V zener-diode that will ensure that the voltage that is supplied to the electro motor will stay constant and within the allowed range
-* a power mosfet that will be driven by the AdaFruit board and that will drive the engine
 * a IR photomicrosensor that can be used for detecting the RPM of the electro motor

 I also bought a USB WiFi dongle that will be used for providing a small local WiFi network.